 If you would like me to come teach for your shop, guild, or festival, you can contact me through Ravelry.
 My user name is Jolie.
-To learn more about the reversible lace classes, please follow the links below.
+To learn more about the versa lace classes, please follow the links below.

-Introduction to Reversible Lace
+Introduction to Versa Lace

-Reversible Lace (all day workshop)
+Versa Lace (all day workshop)

 If you represent a shop and would like to borrow a sample garment: